Florida Keys, USA – Travel Review

 One thing’s for sure about the Florida Keys: if you drive there, you guarantee to arrive in style.
 The Overseas Highway – all 127.5-miles of it – that connects the U.S mainland with the chain of islands that makes up the Keys is one of the world’s great cruise drives.
 You won’t mind the strict 45/55km limit – in fact, you’ll be thankful for it.

-It allows you the time to take in, firstly, Key Largo’s Bogart and Bacall-affiliated romance, all sorts of classic roadside Americana, the lush plethora of other laid back lesser keys.
+It allows you the time to take in, firstly, Key Largo’s Bogart and Bacall-affiliated romance, all sorts of classic roadside Americana, then the lush plethora of other laid back lesser keys.
 Plus, you’ll journey over a jaw dropping seven-mile bridge that offers your peripheral vision nothing but blue-green water (the Gulf of Mexico to your right, the south Atlantic to your left) until, eventually, you arrive in Key West.
 The furthest out – both geographically and philosophically – of the Florida Keys.

 “Unspoiled havens and hidden enclaves”